 Self Hosting is a service that you pay for that will host your site.
 It is like storage that you own.
 Think of it as a piece of land that you purchased.
 On that land, you will be able to build your dream home.
 You will be in total control of your site.
 You own it.

-I use and recommend HostGator for a hosting service.
+I use and recommend HostGator as a hosting service.

 For more information about WordPress visit, How to use WordPress Basics.

 Your other option is to use a Third Party Hosting service.
 A Third Party Hosting service is a service that allows you to build a site, but you do not own it, and there are limitations to what you will be able to do.
 The limitations make it challenging to create a unique brand.
 Your site will look similar to other artists that are using the same services.
 You will be building your site on rented land.
 Most Third Party Hosting services have a monthly fee.